VaclavDedik/jboss-seam/examples/readme.txt

    http://seamframework.org/Download

-4. Open the "build.properties" file at the root of the Seam distribution in your editor and change tomcat.home to point to your Tomcat directory

-5. (Optional) Build Seam by running "ant" the Seam root directory Only required if you are working from an SVN checkout.

-6. Build and deploy the example by running the following command from the Seam "examples/${example.name}" directory:
+4. Build the example by running the following command from the Seam "examples/${example.name}" directory:

-   ant tomcat.deploy

-   To undeploy the example, run:

-   ant tomcat.undeploy

-   To redeploy/restart the deployed application, run:

-   ant tomcat.deploy
+   mvn clean package -Ptomcat

+   NOTE: This command will also run unit tests on that example.
+To skip the tests add -Dmaven.test.skip=true to the maven call.

+5. Deploy the example by copying the resulting WAR archive to $CATALINA_HOME/webapps.
+The WAR file can be found in "examples/${example.name}/{example.name}-web/target" directory

-7. Start Tomcat
+6. Start Tomcat

-8. Point your web browser to:
+7. Point your web browser to:

    http://localhost:8080/jboss-seam-${example.name}